How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it necessary to discuss salary?
+Why is it necessary to negotiate salary?

-What if I am happy with the offer without negotiating?
+What happens if I am satisfied with the offer without any negotiation?

-Can I negotiate salary when switching careers completely?
+Can I negotiate my salary if switching careers completely?